-- Define broad threat classes that must be investigated. - ABC defines these classes around the assets. - For each asset, do the following: - Define what constitutes a secure behaviour for the asset. - Use that knowledge to derive the asset security requirements. - Define threat classes as violations of these requirements.
+- Define broad threat classes that must be investigated. - ABC defines these classes in an asset-focused way. - For each asset, do the following: - Define what constitutes a secure behaviour for the asset. - Use that knowledge to derive the asset security requirements. - Define threat classes as violations of these requirements.